 “Prior exposure to test materials may invalidate results.
 I affirm that my child has not been coached or tutored (either through direct exposure or third party intervention) for this assessment, and understand that any suspicion of coaching or tutoring may result in language indicating such on my child’s score report.
 ERB reserves the right to make such a determination in it’s sole professional discretion.”

-For more information about the ECAA coaching policy please see page 19 of What to Expect on the ECAA.
+For more information about the ECAA coaching policy please see the What to Expect on the ECAA guide.

 What is “coaching” or third-party test-prep?

 Coaching is the practice of “drilling” children in the concepts and skills measured by a specific admission test, whether an individual uses that exact test instrument or something similar.
 The purchase of third-party produced “workbooks” that claim to provide practice items similar to those featured in specific admission assessments may also be considered coaching, if it results in the over-preparation of skills needed to perform well on the assessment.